-You can visit the Priory between 10 and 4 (as long as there is no service taking place) to admire its grandeur and its spectacular stained glass windows.
+You can visit the Priory to admire its grandeur and its spectacular stained glass windows between 10 am and 4 pm (as long as there is no service taking place) Monday to Saturday and between 12 and 4 pm on Sunday.
 Friendly ‘Welcomers’ are on hand to provide information about the priory and answer any questions.
-Guided tours can be arranged in advance on the website (£6).

 Nave